FireFighterMeshNet/mesh-node/crates/tree_mesh/README.md

-Mesh algorithm that works by creating an tree.
+Mesh algorithm that works by creating a tree.